mgalardini/pyseer/docs/tutorial.rst

 6952_7#3.gff                 The draft annotation of the isolate.
 ===========================  ========

+.. note:: To run commands with the scripts/ directory you will need to have cloned
+      the github repository (though other commands can continue to be run using your conda/pip install.

 SNP and COG association with fixed effects model
 ------------------------------------------------
 We will first of all demonstrate using ``pyseer`` with the original ``seer`` model,